mattheww95/Nuc-Codes/README.md

 Install globally or in an environment, I don't care what matters is that you use python >3.7

+First clone the repository and cd into it, then:

 >pip install .

 Let it install